IIT-EnergySystemModels/openTEPES/README.rst

 The objective function incorporates the two main quantifiable costs: **generation, storage, and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation emission and reliability costs) (system OPEX)**.

-The model formulates a stochastic optimization problem including generation and network binary investment decisions, generation operation decisions (commitment, startup and shutdown decisions are also binary) and line switching decisions.
+The model formulates a stochastic optimization problem including generation, storage, and network binary investment decisions, generation operation decisions (commitment, startup and shutdown decisions are also binary) and line switching decisions.

 The operation model is a **network constrained unit commitment (NCUC)** based on a **tight and compact** formulation including operating reserves with a
 **DC power flow (DCPF)** including **line switching** decisions.
 Network ohmic losses are considered proportional to the line flow.
-It considers different **energy storage systems (ESS)**, e.g., pumped-storage hydro, battery, etc. It allows analyzing the trade-off between the investment in generation/transmission and the investment or use of storage capacity.
+It considers different **energy storage systems (ESS)**, e.g., pumped-storage hydro, battery, etc. It allows analyzing the trade-off between the investment in generation/storage/transmission and the investment or use of storage capacity.

 The main results of the model can be structured in these topics: